flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 ### 3.9 Stages and States

 A **stage** is one part of a sequential decision process.
+The stage index is commonly denoted by $k$.

 A **state** describes the information needed at the beginning of that stage.

-In the layered shortest-path example:
+A state variable may be denoted by $s_k$.

+In a layered shortest-path problem, nodes can be grouped into stages according to their position in the path.
+In the graph above, every node in the same stage is reached after the same number of arcs from the source.

+The stages are therefore:

 - Stage 1 states: $B,C,D$;
 - Stage 2 states: $E,F,G$;